 Below is a partial list of the most used Fair Political Practices Commission campaign disclosure forms and a brief explanation of the appropriate usage.
+Local committees are required to electronically file their campaign disclosure forms by using Netfile, the County's free e-filing system.

 Form Description Who files Number needed/Where to file 410 Statement of Organization & Termination.
 For use by all recipient committees which receive contributions of \$2,000 or more - including personal funds - during a calendar year.
 Must be filed within 10 days of receiving \$2,000 or more and may be filed prior to receiving \$2,000.
 Must be filed within 24 hours if qualifying within 16 days of the election.
 Pay fee of \$50 to the Secretary of State.
-File original and 1 copy with SOS & 1 copy with local filing officer who will receive the original disclosure statements.
 Upon receipt, the Secretary of State will issue an identification number that must be included on all campaign disclosure forms.
-The committee's FPPC ID number will be posted at cal-access.sos.ca.gov Candidates for county offices must file a Form 410 with the County Clerk within 10 days after the formation of committee or when more than \$1,000 has been received or expended.
-(County Code § 8.04.070) State Legislative File original and 1 copy with SOS.
+The committee's FPPC ID number will be posted at calaccess.sos.ca.gov Candidates for county offices must file a Form 410 with the County Clerk within 10 days after the formation of committee or when more than \$1,000 has been received or expended.
+(County Code § 8.04.070) Candidates for County Offices, Supervisors, Judges File original with original ink signature(s) and one copy with the SOS & One copy with the local filing officer who will receive the original disclosure statements.
+You can file the Form 410 with digital signature(s) Secretary of State Via email at: digitalfiling@sos.ca.gov as a PDF attachment Must contain a verified digital signature on the Signature Line.
 Candidate Controlled Committees.
 The name for all state and local committees must include the candidate's last name, office sought and year of the election.
 This is required even if the committee was formed before the amendment to Regulation 18402 became effective.
 The district number or name of the city or county is not required.
-Examples of committee names are "Jones for Council 2020" and "Smith for Assembly 2020" (See FPPC Regulation 18402)
+Examples of committee names are "Jones for Council 2020" and "Smith for Assembly 2020" (See FPPC Regulation 18402) State Legislative File original and 1 copy with SOS.